‘He is ready to go back’: Officer shot in Lyons making recovery alongside wife in hospital

-Three days after he was shot in the line of duty a Lyons police officer making a shocking recovery.
+WICHITA, Kan.
+(KSNW) – Three days after he was shot in the line of duty, a Lyons police officer making a shocking recovery.

 “He is alive,” says Cami Ryan.